vadimtimakin/Kaggle-Google-Landmark/README.md

 ### Training stages
 I found the best perfomance in training for 15 epochs and 5 stages:
-I (1-3) - Resize to image size, Horizontal Flip
+1. (1-3) - Resize to image size, Horizontal Flip
-II (4-6) - Resize to bigger image size, Random Crop to image size, Horizontal Flip
+2. (4-6) - Resize to bigger image size, Random Crop to image size, Horizontal Flip
-III (7-9) - Resize to bigger image size, Random Crop to image size, Horizontal Flip, Coarse Dropout with one big square (CutMix)
+3. (7-9) - Resize to bigger image size, Random Crop to image size, Horizontal Flip, Coarse Dropout with one big square (CutMix)
-IV (10-12) - Resize to bigger image size, Random Crop to image size, Horizontal Flip, FMix, CutMix, MixUp
+4. (10-12) - Resize to bigger image size, Random Crop to image size, Horizontal Flip, FMix, CutMix, MixUp
-V (13-15) - Resize to bigger image size, Random Crop to image size, Horizontal Flip
+5. (13-15) - Resize to bigger image size, Random Crop to image size, Horizontal Flip

 I used default Normalization on all the epochs.

 ### Validation scheme

 Since I hadn't enough hardware, this became my first competition where I wasn't able to use a K-fold validation, but at least I saw stable CV and CV/LB correlation at the previous competitions, so I used simple stratified train-test split in 0.8, 0.2 ratio.
+I also oversampled all the samples up to 5 for each class.

 ## Inference and Post-Processing: